-While these are not typically major drugs of abuse, in 2014 an estimated 1.2 million individuals over the age of 12 reported using hallucinogens 3.
-They have been used for a variety of purposes, including religious, stress-relief, recreational, or to reach enlightenment or understanding.
+While these are not typically major drugs of abuse, in 2014, an estimated 1.2 million individuals over the age of 12 reported using hallucinogens.3 They have been used for a variety of purposes, including religious purposes, stress relief, recreational purposes, and to reach enlightenment or understanding.
 These drugs, although not considered to be classically addictive, can lead to severe consequences and impairments.

 Types of Hallucinogens

 Hallucinogens can be classified into two subcategories: the classic hallucinogens and the dissociative drugs.
 Classic hallucinogens typically produce visual and auditory hallucinations and may result in an altered sense of time and heightened sensory experiences.
 Dissociative drugs produce feelings of detachment, such as derealization (the feeling that one is detached from reality or that things are not real) and depersonalization (the feeling that one is detached from one’s own physical body).4,5

 The classic hallucinogens discussed in this article include: